plumpNation/itslearning-offline-ws/examples/4/README.md

-4. Offline fallback to basic template
+4. CacheStorage and ServiceWorker: Offline fallback to basic template
 =====================================

 A basic example of how to serve offline content that is precached when the user installs